 Then reality happened.
 Boomers are the first generation to be heavily invested in 401k retirement plans and the 1999 tech stock crash played havoc with the entire market.
 Some folks on the verge of retirement decided to hold off a few years to rebuild their portfolios.
 Based on the last 10 years of stock market performance, some are still waiting.

-Another odd thing happened.
-Many of those "young" retirees from the early 1990's wanted to go back to work.
+Another pattern occurred too.
+Many of the "young" retirees from the early 1990's wanted to go back to work.
 Perhaps they got bored playing golf after four or five years.
 Perhaps their investments hadn't done as well as they hoped.
 Perhaps it was both.
 Regardless, they wanted at least part of their old work lives back but they couldn't get it.
-Whether they had truly grown obsolete or it was age discrimination, most of them were not able to get the kinds of positions they wanted.
+Whether they had grown obsolete or it was age discrimination, most of them were not able to get the kinds of positions they wanted.

 The Boomers were watching.
 The lesson?
 Be careful about walking away too early because you can't come back.